On the metric mean dimensions of saturated sets: Introduction

-We aim to study the multifractal analysis of saturated sets in infinite entropy systems.
-Let us mention some relevant results about the dimensional entropies of saturated sets to clarify the motivation.
-Given $x\in X$, by where $\delta_{x}$ is the Dirac mass at $x$, we denote the $n$-th empirical measure of $x$.
-Then, in the sense of weak$^\ast$-topology, the limit-point set $V_{f}(x)$ of the sequence $\{\mathcal{E}_{n}(x)\}_{n\geq 1}$ is a nonempty compact connected subset of $M_f(X)$ (cf. \cite[Proposition 3.8]{Denker1976}).
-Specially, when $V_f(x)=\{\mu\}$ for some invariant measure $\mu$, then $x$ is called a generic point of $\mu$.
+Typically, infinite entropy systems exhibit rather complicated topological complexity.
+As a result, the concept of topological entropy fails to offer more information about the dynamics of the system.
+In 2000, Lindenstrauss and Weiss \cite{Lindenstrauss2000} introduced the metric mean dimension, which is a dynamical analogue of box dimension.
+The measure-theoretic counterpart of metric mean dimension, called upper and lower mean R\'enyi information dimensions, is due to Gutman and \'Spiewak\cite{Gutman2021}.
+The analogous variational principles for metric mean dimension can be found in the references \cite {Lindenstrauss2018, Gutman2021,ycz24, Shi2022}.
+Given $x\in X$, denote by the $n$-th empirical measure of $x$, where $\delta_{x}$ is the Dirac measure at $x$.
+It is well-known that, in the weak$^\ast$-topology, the limit-point set $V_{f}(x)$ of the sequence $\{\mathcal{E}_{n}(x)\}_{n\geq 1}$ is a non-empty compact connected subset of $M_f(X)$ .
+In particular, if $V_f(x)=\{\mu\}$ for some $f$-invariant measure $\mu$, then $x$ is called a generic point of $\mu$.
 Denote by $G_{\mu}$ the set of all generic points of $\mu$.
-The Birkhoff's ergodic theorem implies that $\mu(G_{\mu})=1$ if and only if $\mu$ is ergodic.
-In 1973, Bowen \cite{Bowen1973} proved that for any ergodic measure $\mu$, the Bowen topological entropy of $G_{\mu}$ equals $h_{\mu}(f)$, i.e.,
+The Birkhoff ergodic theorem shows that $\mu(G_{\mu})=1$ if and only if $\mu$ is ergodic.

+We aim to study the multifractal analysis of the set of generic points in infinite entropy systems.
+Let us mention some results about the topological entropy of the set of generic points.
+For every ergodic measure $\mu$, Bowen \cite{Bowen1973} proved that the Bowen topological entropy of $G_{\mu}$ equals $h_{\mu}(f)$, i.e.,

-For the case of non-ergodic measure $\mu$, one has $\mu(G_{\mu})=0$, and there even exist the examples showing that $G_{\mu}=\emptyset$ but $h_{\mu}(f)>0$.
+For the non-ergodic measure $\mu$, one has $\mu(G_{\mu})=0$, and there exist the examples showing that $G_{\mu}=\emptyset$ but $h_{\mu}(f)>0$.
 Therefore, Bowen's result fails for non-ergodic measures.
-It is natural to ask whether there are some proper conditions such that the Bowen's equality still holds for non-ergodic measures.
+In 2007, Pfister and Sullivan \cite {Pfister2007} proved that Bowen's equality still holds for non-ergodic measures within a more general framework.
+More generally, given a non-empty closed connected subset $K\subset M_f(X)$, the saturated set $G_K$ associated with $K$ is defined by By introducing the $g$-almost product property (e.g. $\beta$-shifts), which is strictly weaker than the specification property, and the uniform separation property (e.g. expansive and more generally asymptotically $h$-expansive systems), they established a variational principle for $G_K$: